- University of Wisconsin-Eau Claire

 The project is expected to be completed in fall 2018, and the footbridge will be closed from late May to late August in both 2017 and 2018.More information

 The annual cost to attend UW-Eau Claire includes tuition, fees, housing and dining.
-We offer reciprocity for Minnesota students and participate in the Midwest Student Exchange Program (reduced tuition for students from Illinois, Indiana, Kansas, Michigan, Missouri, Nebraska, or North Dakota).
+We offer reciprocity for Minnesota students and participate in the Midwest Student Exchange Program (reduced tuition for students from Illinois, Indiana, Kansas, Michigan, Missouri, Nebraska, North Dakota, or Ohio).
 If you are a child or grandchild of an UWEC alumni who lives outside of Wisconsin or Minnesota we have the Return to Wisconsin program -- a 25% discount on nonresident tuition.

 |2017-18 estimated Undergraduate Tuition/Fees and Room/Meals (2 semesters)|

 ** Based on double occupancy.